cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 ```

 ### 3. View functions

-View functions are read-only functions, they do not modify the state of the blockchain.
-They are specified using the `#[view]` attribute, and are public by default:
+View functions are read-only functions allowing you to access data from the contract while ensuring that the state of the contract is not modified.
+They can be called by other contracts or externally.
+You can define view functions by annotating them with the `#[view]` attribute:

 ```rust
 #[view]